Darlington, Wisconsin: Geography

-According to the United States Census Bureau, the city has a total area of 1.34 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.34 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Darlington has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Darlington was 107 F on July 13-14, 1936, while the coldest temperature recorded was -41 F on January 30, 1951.